MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

 And often it breaks at the worst points: during processing, or afterwards, when the garment is already finished.

-This is a production error, made by those in a hurry.
+This is a production error, from those who are in a hurry.

-The faster you go, the more stress you put on the yarn.
+The faster you go, the more you stress the yarn.
 And recycled cashmere doesn't like stress.

-The short fibers cannot "hold" when the machine works too fast: the yarn weakens, heats up, and loses cohesion.
+Short fibers can't "hold" when the machine works too fast: the yarn weakens, heats up, loses cohesion.

-It's better to lose a few extra minutes than to throw away an entire garment.
+It's better to lose a few more minutes than to throw away an entire garment.

 Knots exist in recycled cashmere.
 Period.